sanger-archive/lims-core/showoff/core-2012-06-11/main/01_slide.md

 * domain code *aware* of persistence (`reload`, no identity map).
 * domain tests have to take persistence into account (`save`, `reload`).
-* object model to close from database model
+* object model to close from database model.
+* no identity map.
 * tests slow.
 * hard to maintain.